-This project develops the concept of self-organized adaptation to explore how democraticpolitical systems—comprised of multiple actors, institutions, and forms of state support—shape local responses to climate risk and change in Himalayan Nepal and India.
+This project developed the concept of self-organized adaptation to explore how democratic political systems -— comprised of multiple actors, institutions, and forms of state support -— shape local responses to climate risk and change in Himalayan Nepal and India.

 Assisting vulnerable populations confront global climate change is a defining challenge of the present era.
-This project develops the concept of self-organized adaptation to explore how democratic political systems— comprised of multiple actors, institutions, and forms of state support—shape local responses to climate risk and change.
-We ask:
+This project developed the concept of self-organized adaptation to explore how democratic political systems— comprised of multiple actors, institutions, and forms of state support—shape local responses to climate risk and change.
+We asked:

 What is the role of democratic politics in enabling vulnerable groups to confront climate challenges — and what characteristics of a democratic political system generate more effective and equitable state support?

-We develop a mixed methods approach in India and Nepal with:
+We developed a mixed methods approach in India and Nepal with: